Haithamhaj/Haitham-Voice-Agent-HVA/README.md

 - **System Health Dashboard**:
     - **Live Widget**: Visualizes system stats with progress bars and status badges.
     - **Smart Alerts**: Warns you when the system is strained and suggests fixes.
+- **System History (Time Machine)**:
+    - **Visual Timeline**: View a detailed history of all system operations (file moves, organization).
+    - **Metadata Tracking**: See exactly which AI model was used, the cost, and token usage for each action.
+    - **Instant Rollback**: Undo any operation with a single click, restoring files to their original locations.

 ### 🤖 ترقيات الذكاء (v1.1 - v1.7) | Intelligence Upgrades
 <div dir="rtl">